Nantou County: Government

 Nantou City is the seat of the county.
-Executive authority is exercized by the Nantou County Government, which has 15 departments.
+Executive authority is exercised by the Nantou County Government, which has 15 departments.
 The Nantou County Council is made up of 37 councilors.

 Local government is led by the Magistrate of Nantou County, who is elected and limited to two four-year terms.
 Since the position was first filled on 1 June 1951, the majority of its officeholders have been members of the Kuomintang party.
 The incumbent is Hsu Shu-hua of the Kuomintang.